malaviya-parth/CN/04_DLL/01_Error D & C/LBC/02_CRC.md

   - So if we design divisor in such a way that x+1 is factor of it then it will always detect error as odd error polynomial is not divisible by x+1.

 ## Characteristics of Divisor
-- It must have atleast 2 terms (Single term means divisor is an even no. & single nit error can't be detected)
+- It must have atleast 2 terms (Single term means divisor is an even no. & single bit error can't be detected)
 - Co-efficient of $x^1$ must be 1 (So that divisor becomes an odd number & all single bit errors can be detected)
 - Must be a multiple of $x + 1$.
 (So that odd number of errors can be detected)